gitorko/gitorko.github.io/content/post/grokking-the-system-design-interview/index.md

 ### 54. Event sourcing

+1. Event Notification - Only informs something changed.
+Upto client to look at data and pick the new changes
+2. Event Carried State Transfer - Event itself carries the data on what changed.
+3. Event Sourcing - All the changes of change are stored, if we replay the events we will get the final object.

 Instead of storing the update to an object/record, change the db to append only.
 Every change to the object/record is stored as a new entry in append fashion.